benhirsch24/rustbustion/README.md

 This repo also contains a web application that will display the latest temperature data.
 The code is in `src/bin/webapp`.

-## CDK

-`cdk/` contains CDK code to stand up a self-contained stack in AWS.
-It stands up:

-1. An S3 bucket for the Raspberry Pi program to upload to.
-2. An ECR repository to push a Docker image to.
-3. An EC2 instance that pulls the Docker image and runs it, exposing port 80 for the website.

-`cdk bootstrap --context name=<YOUR NAME>` to bootstrap your AWS account.

-`cdk synth --context name=<YOUR NAME>` to synthesize the template.

-`cdk deploy --context name=<YOUR NAME>` to deploy the template.
-The S3 bucket is `<YOUR NAME>-combustion` which you can use for the Raspberry Pi program.

 ## Developing and Building

 For developing you can simply `cargo run --bin webapp <bucket name>` for running locally and open up http://127.0.0.1:8080.